Esri/gtfsrealtime-for-geoevent/README.md

 # gtfsrealtime-for-geoevent

-ArcGIS GeoEvent Extension for Server GTFS-Realtime Input Connector for receiving raw data in the GTFS-Realtime format.
+The GTFS Realtime Connector for ArcGIS GeoEvent Server allows you to configure GeoEvent Server to receive raw data in the GTFS Realtime format.

 ![App](gtfsrealtime-for-geoevent.png?raw=true)